11 Reasons Your Portable AC Fills with Water Too Quickly

 Actually, reduced airflow, due to improper functioning of the fan, does not allow enough air through the unit.
 This prevents taking enough cooling away from the evaporator coils.

-As a result, ice develops on coils and portable AC compressor may stop functioning for a while, until it melts.
-As this ice melts, condensate pan fills up with water quickly.
+As a result, ice develops on coils and portable AC compressor may stop functioning for a while, until ice melts.
+As this ice melts, condensate pan will fill with water quickly.

-This process will repeat preventing your AC to complete its cycle.
+This process will repeat, preventing your AC from completing its cycle.

 What Causes Inadequate Blower Fan Operation?

 1. Give a look at portable AC blower fan blades.
-If they are damaged, even with the adequate RPM, airflow rate will become low.
-If that’s the case, you will need to get fan replaced by the exact model.
+If they are damaged, even with adequate RPM, the airflow rate will become low.
+If that’s the case, you will need to get the fan replaced by the exact model.

 2. Fan Motor can be a culprit for incorrect fan RPM.
 Low RPM causes less air to flow through the unit.
-Motor will need to be checked for shortages, continuation and other faults.
-You can get it repaired, if fault is miniscule.
-Otherwise, I advise to get a new one, it will save you a lot of time and trouble.
+Motor will need to be checked for shortages, continuation, and other faults.
+You can get it repaired if the fault is minuscule.
+Otherwise, I advise you to get a new one, it will save you a lot of time and trouble.

 3. There is also a possibility of other electronic components causing incorrect fan operation like switch, relay, control board etc. After diagnosis, they will need to be replaced by exact same model and type.

-Note: If you do not have experience with diagnosing electronic components like motor, circuit, circuit components etc., I highly recommend you get it checked by a certified technician.
+Note: If you do not have experience with diagnosing electronic components like motors, circuits, circuit components, etc., I highly recommend you get it checked by a certified technician.

 8. Clogged Evaporator Coils